 A real life example would be having an order service, and a product service.
 The order service only knows about order lines, with product keys and the product-count in them.
 The product service knows all about the products.
 In front of these two services, we put a Facade which combines the two services into a shopping cart or complete order detail list.
 But you can also just call the product service without going through a facade, if you just need to know some product details.

-As mentioned before, Zuul has not much functionality in it self.
+Zuul Spring Cloud Gateway has not much functionality in it self.
 So we have added several functions to support our use-cases / architecture:

 (1) Exchanging the Oauth2 access token for a JWT (Json Web Token).
 We do check validity of the access token for every call (by asking the IDP).
 If the token is valid, we retrieve the user context and put it in a JWT.
 If it is invalid, we pass on a 401 authentication response to the caller.
 The JWT is signed for validity checking in the services, it contains “scopes”, a customer-number (if available), and some more attributes.
 Note: the JWT is calculated/constructed by the IDP.